“Until I come, devote yourself to the public reading of Scripture.” (1 Timothy 4:13)

 The Lectern

 Churches with a historic floor plan have a lectern that is separate from the pulpit and is devoted entirely to the public reading of Scripture.
-A church that is serious about reading Scripture will find that this is immensely practical: it allows for a large Bible (e.g., the ESV Pulpit Bible) to be kept open for the reader at all times.
-At our church, the pulpit is fairly small, so it would be difficult to keep a large Bible there throughout the service.
+A church that is serious about publicly reading Scripture will find that this is immensely practical: it allows for a large Bible (e.g., the ESV Pulpit Bible) to be kept open for the reader at all times.

-From the congregation’s perspective, the lectern is placed on the left side of the church, while the pulpit is placed on the right side, and the communion table (aka altar) is placed at the center.
+From the congregation’s perspective, the lectern is placed on the right side of the church, while the pulpit is placed on the left side, and the communion table (also called an “altar” in some traditions) is placed at the center.

 Instructions for Lectors

-Those who are formally or informally appointed to the office of lector should be given some instruction in how to publicly read Scripture.
+Those who are formally or informally appointed to be a lector should be given some instruction in how to publicly read Scripture (see the resources list below for books and articles on the subject).
 Before the Sunday worship service:

-4. Audio Bibles can also provide you with an example of how to read Scripture aloud in a way that is clear and compelling.
+- Audio Bibles can also provide you with an example of how to read Scripture aloud in a way that is clear and compelling.
 Remember that public reading is an art.
 To do it well takes practice.
-Since reading God’s word to God’s people is a high honor and responsibility, it is appropriate to set aside time to intentionally develop your reading skills (see resources below).
+Since reading God’s Word to God’s people is a high honor and responsibility, it is appropriate to set aside time to intentionally develop your reading skills (see the resources below).

 During the Sunday worship service:

-3. Unless you feel led by the Spirit to say something, simply announce the reading (e.g., “A reading from Paul’s First Epistle to the Corinthians, Chapter 1, Verses 18 through 31”).
+- Unless you feel led by the Spirit to say something, simply announce the reading (e.g., the traditional way to announce 1 Corinthians 1:18 is “A reading from Paul’s First Epistle to the Corinthians, Chapter 1, at the eighteenth verse”).

-6. When you are finished, say, “This is the word of the Lord.”
+- When you are finished, say, “This is the Word of the Lord.”

 Resources for Further Study